 - The factory EFI system's fuel pump relay

 often makes a good source for 12v switched power.
 This is a

 required source for 12v, but often a good one...

 - For the LC-1, wire the brown (analog out 2) wire to the

 MegaSquirt's O2 input wire.
-For the MTX-L, the default analog
+For the MTX-L and LC-2, the default analog

 outputs are reversed, so you'd wire the yellow (analog out 1) wire